J4NN0/deep-learning-cnn/README.md

 An implementation of a Convolutional Neural Network (CNN) on a big image dataset.
 I used [pytorch](https://pytorch.org) but you can use also different deep layer framework.

-The code implements a basic Neural Network (NN) and Convolutional Neural Network (CNN), the data loading, the training phase and the evaluation (i.e. testing) phase.
-The training and testing are on CIFAR 100 dataset (already included in Pytorch).
+The code implements a basic Neural Network (NN) and Convolutional Neural Network (CNN) with data loading, training and evaluation (i.e. testing) phase.
+The training and testing are conducted on CIFAR 100 dataset (already included in Pytorch).

 **Note**: I would recommend to do not use your NVIDIA card (or other) in your PC as usually it does not have a well done Deep Learning framework setup.
 You could use [google colab](https://colab.research.google.com/): a very user friendly python notebook from Google in which you can install python packages, download datasets, plot images, and you have a free GPU to do training.